Trentan/IngAusOfxFixWin/README.md

 including the instructions for using JavaFX and NetBeans to build a Modular app from the IDE (NetBeans).

-**Note** The instructions on the above webpage are for Java 12 but SuncorpAusOfxFix V2.x was built for Java 11 as that was the version available in the Ubuntu 18.04 repositories.
+**Note** The instructions on the above webpage are for Java 12 but OfxFix V2.x was built for Java 11 as that was the version available in the Ubuntu 18.04 repositories.
 Substitute Java 11 for Java 12 in the above webpage instructions.